Spatial Point Modelling with Prof Janine Illian

 18 Sep 2020

-The Science of Beauty with Dr Michelle Wong
+The science of beauty with Dr Michelle Wong

 Dr Michelle Wong is a PhD chemist, science educator, and the woman behind Lab Muffin Beauty Science where she writes accessible content explaining the science of beauty and skincare.
 Join us as we talk about beauty science, pole dancing, and Asian representation in media.